birc-ctib/hash-set/README.md

         return self.array[index]
 ```

 The problem is that computing the hash value, `hash(element)`, can be a costly operation.
-The hash value of an element should never change, (if it does, you have a big problem), so the elements I already have in my table will have the same hash value before and after I resize.
-If I save the hash key together with the values in the table, I don't have to compute `hash(element)` again in a resize.
-I still have to compute the index, `hash_val % self.size`, because `self.size` changes, but that is a fast operation compared to what `hash()` could be.
+The hash value of an element should never change, (if it does, you have a big problem), so the elements we already have in my table will have the same hash value before and after resizing.
+If we save the hash key together with the values in the table, we don't have to compute `hash(element)` again in a resize.
+We still have to compute the index, `hash_val % self.size`, because `self.size` changes, but that is a fast operation compared to what `hash()` could be.

-In `src/hashset2.py` I have copied the original hash table code.
+In `src/hashset2.py` there is a copy the original hash table code.
 Can you change it, so the bins contain pairs of keys and values, so you don't have to compute `hash(x)` when you resize?
-You will have to touch almost the entire implementation to handle that the values in the lists are now pairs, but I have faith that you can work that out.
+You will have to touch almost the entire implementation to handle that the values in the lists are now pairs.